10 of the Best Hosted eCommerce PlatformsBy Akshay Sachdeva , Jacco Blankenspoor

-One of the reasons for Shopify’s success is the adaptation of an app store to expand your default Web store.
+One of the reasons for Shopify’s success is an app store that makes it simple to expand the abilities of your default web store.
 Shopify offers hundreds of apps, more than any other competitor.
-They also offer a nice selection of professional themes.
+It also offers a nice selection of professional themes.

-Shopify also offers an abandoned cart recovery feature, which sends a reminder to a customer who didn’t check out.
-Unfortunately this option is only available when you pay $79 a month or more.
+Shopify features abandoned cart recovery, which sends a reminder to customers who didn’t check out.
+Unfortunately, this option is only available when you pay $79 a month or more.

-Shopify also comes with unlimited products and bandwidth, which isn’t as common as you might think.
+Shopify comes with unlimited products and bandwidth, which isn’t as common as you might think.

-- Easily integrate with shipping carriers, fulfillment centers and dropshipping companies
+- Easily integrate with shipping carriers, fulfilment centers and dropshipping companies

-- Mobile app for both accepting payments and managing your store
+- A mobile app for both accepting payments and managing your store

-- Point-of-sale system to register payments in your physical shop
+- A point-of-sale system to handle transactions in your physical shop

-Pricing starts at $29 per month for the most important features, with a limited starter plan at $14 a month.
+Pricing starts at $29 per month for the most important features, with a limited starter plan called Shopify Lite at $9 a month.

 For more on Shopify, check out this behind-the-scenes look.

-BigCommerce is the most popular online shopping cart in the “top million sites” category, which means it’s popular for small- to medium-sized Web stores.
-It started out as a software product made by Interspire that you’d install directly on your own site, but it became popular after morphing into a hosted shopping cart.
+BigCommerce is the most popular online shopping cart in the “top million sites” category, which means it’s popular for small- to medium-sized web stores.
+It offers more features to grow your sales than almost any other shopping cart software on the market.

 - Google Trusted Store certification assistance